Thaonguyen0311/WaterBot/README.md

-Watering robot - Waterbot
+# Watering robot - Waterbot
-Jump to navigationJump to search
-Participant	Supervisor
+## Participant
-Josuar Priebe	Prof. Dr.-Ing.
-Andreas Maier
+Josuar Priebe
-Nick Heidenfelder	Prof. Dr. Thomas Fuhrmann
+Nick Heidenfelder
 Thao Nguyen
 Wolf Hausdorf
+## Supervisor
+Prof. Dr.-Ing.
+Andreas Maier
+Prof. Dr. Thomas Fuhrmann

-Waterbot in the greenhouse of the Botanical Garden of the University of Regensburg
+# Waterbot in the greenhouse of the Botanical Garden of the University of Regensburg

-Table of contents
+## Table of contents
 1	Project description
 2	Hardware
 2.1	Bill of materials